BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 To familiarize yourself with the usage of the SE console you can execute a few simple commands.

-These can all be found in the **Useful Resources** at the bottom of this tutorial.
+These can all be found in the [10.
+Useful Resources](#10.-useful-resources) at the bottom of this tutorial.

 ### **1\.
 Load a save**